kghthor/Virtual_Keyboard_ML/README.md

 Registering key presses only when distance < threshold (0.03)

-Applying Gaussian blur to all non-essential areas
+Applying Gaussian blur to all non-essential areas (Not Included in this project Source code)

 Simulating keyboard presses with PyAutoGUI